liveryvideo/docs/docs/frictionless-login.md

 #### **Web Player**

 The web player allows providing the token or auth claims via the [interactiveAuth](/npm/player/dist/classes/LiveryPlayer?id=interactiveauth) property.
-Javascript example of setting the token:
+JavaScript example of setting the token:

 ```js
 player.interactiveAuth = 'eyJhbG...';
 ```

-Javascript example of setting the auth claims:
+JavaScript example of setting the auth claims:

 ```js
 player.interactiveAuth = {sub: '1234', preferred_username: 'Livery'};
 ```

 It also allows providing the token or auth claims via the query parameters of the page on which the player is loaded.
-This is useful to support personalized mailings from which the user links directly to the Livery experience with it's username or other claims already prefilled.
+This is useful to support personalized mailings from which the user links directly to the Livery experience with its username or other claims already prefilled.

 Query parameter example with auth claims: